Home Research Madhuram-Translate

 Kannada2.242.472.373.33

-Table 1: Fertility Rate comparison of Madhuram-Translate with SUTRA, Sarvam-1, and Gemma-3 on FLORES dataset.
+Table 1: Fertility Rate comparison on FLORES dataset.

 Key Findings: